ha5dzs/volciclab-utilities/robot_server/Readme.md

 ***
 In the Volciclab implementation, the **teaching** of the robot is the process of switching into freedrive, moving the robot to the required pose and recording the pose string that is displayed on the server.
 Then, in the Matlab code, you can call these poses in sequence.
 ***

+IMPORTANT: The built-in kinematic algorithms in the URScript ignore joint limits and the robot's main body itself.
+So **it is totally possible that the robot will crash into itself** or protectively stop when a joint limit is reached.
+In this case, restart the robot, set it to freedrive, and adjust the joints so such a crash won't occur.
+Following a safety violation, the robot will operate with lower velocities and accelerations, so you may need to restart it completely.

 ## How the robot is controlled with this implementation

 This system has three components: